Defence of Pukekohe East: The stockade

 The stockade was built 10 ft from the wall of the church, excepting small bastions on the north-western and south-eastern corners, to allow enfilading fire.
 The entrance was built into the south-eastern corner, visitors being channelled though a chicane exposed to the defenders' fire.
 The walls were made of small logs – on average 6 in in diameter – just enough to stop a musket ball.
-These were laid horizontally, and nailed to posts, instead of vertically as was the Māori custom in their forts, or pa.
+These were laid horizontally, and nailed to posts, instead of vertically as was the Māori custom in their forts, or pā.
 Gaps between logs were left for firing positions.
 The stockade was to be 7 ft high, but was not completed in September, at which time walls were just over five feet, forcing defenders to stoop.
 Work had been stopped by Lieutenant Daniel Lusk, who conducted an inspection of the amateur settlers work on 31 August.
 Lt.
 Lusk ordered a moat dug around the outside, the earth being piled against the wall.
 A trench 3–4 feet deep and 6 ft wide had been completed by the attack.
 Bush close to the south-eastern corner was also ordered to be cleared.
 The 10 acre around the church was cleared in the days before the attack, but large stumps and low growth left, providing cover and concealment.